 If ACTH is elevated and is suspected to be ectopic, a whole body imaging procedure will likely be done.
 If the tumor can be located, it most likely will be surgically removed.
 More information on ectopic tumors can be found in the ectopic Cushing’s section of Doctor’s Articles and in the ectopic Cushing’s section of Doctor’s Answers.
 If the tumor cannot be located, medications will most likely be used to lower or block cortisol.

 If ACTH is low, indicating an adrenal tumor, imaging of the adrenal glands by CT will be done.
 Most adrenal tumors involve a tumor on a single gland; however, there are disorders that involve both glands.
 Surgery for most adrenal tumors can be done laparoscopically and involves the removal of the affected adrenal gland.
 Your physician will refer you to a surgeon who has experience with adrenalectomies.
 More information can be found in the patient information section of the American Association of Endocrine Surgeons website and in the adrenal tumor section of Doctor’s Answers on this website.

 By far the most common cause of Cushing’s symptoms is the use of glucocorticoid medications to treat other medical conditions.
 These can include oral medications, such as hydrocortisone, prednisone and dexamethasone, as well as injections given in joints, inhalers, and topical creams.
 You should work with your physician to investigate other treatment options for the medical problem that necessitated the use of steroids, and you should be referred to an endocrinologist.
 NEVER stop steroid medications without consulting a physician as this could result in life-threatening adrenal insufficiency.
-More information is in the Medication-induced Cushing’s section of Doctor’s Answers.
+More information is in this article on Medication Induced Cushing’s and in the Medication-induced Cushing’s section of Doctor’s Answers.
 If you need to take steroids long term, the book, Coping With Prednisone could be a valuable resource.